mikemc/speedyseq/README.md

 My general aim is for these functions to be drop-in replacements for phyloseq’s versions; however, there are small differences that should not affect most use cases.
-In some functions, I have added optional arguments to allow modifying the phyloseq behavior.
-See [NEWS.md](./NEWS.md) for information about these differences and enhancements.
+In some functions, I have added optional arguments to allow modifying the original behavior.

 New functions that provide additional types of taxonomic merging include